Dre Campbell Farm

 3. Neem Oil

-Neem oil is a natural pest repellent that is effective against small soft-bodied insects, including thrips.
-Besides, it has an additional use as a fungicide.
+Neem oil is a natural repellent and pesticide effective against small, soft-bodied insects, including thrips.
+It is also used as a fungicide.

-To use neem oil for thrips, combine 2 teaspoons of liquid soap with 4 teaspoons of neem oil and a gallon of water.
-Shake well and spray this DIY thrip spray directly on the critters to kill them.
+To use neem oil for thrips, combine two teaspoons of liquid soap with four teaspoons of neem oil and a gallon of water.
+Shake well and apply this DIY thrips spray directly on the critters to kill them.

 4. Diatomaceous Earth

-Sprinkle it around plants and spread it on the soil, in pots, or on the lawn over the winter to disrupt the pests’ life cycle.
-However, after rain or watering the garden, you will need to reapply it.
+Sprinkle it around plants and spread it on the soil in your garden or pots.
+However, you will need to reapply after rain or watering the garden.

 5. Sticky Traps

-These can be purchased readily from garden centers, shops, and online.
-Besides, they are easy to hang near any infected plants — inside or outside the house.
+These can be readily purchased from garden centers, shops, and online.
+They are also easy to hang near infected plants, inside or outside the house.

-These critters and other insects will immediately become stuck to the traps and die rapidly without a food source.
+When they come into contact with it, the critters become stuck in the sticky traps and die soon after.
 Afterward, dispose of the strips with the pests.

 6. PyGanic